xinabox/pxt-OD01/README.md

 And setting color = 0 shows the inverse, rather than removing it from screen.

-To remove text of numbers added using the Show methods use the following technique:
+To remove text or numbers added using the Show methods use the following technique:

 ```blocks